Category: Get Involved!

 Generation R is a National Young Persons’ Advisory Group made up of local groups across the UK.

-Groups are funded by the National Institute for Health Research (NIHR) and/or other National Health Service organisations, through various channels.
+Groups are funded by the National Institute for Health and Care Research (NIHR) and/or other National Health Service organisations, through various channels.

 They support the design and delivery of paediatric research in the UK.